Early College Credit

 Email: npalmer@dvc.edu

-September 7th - Last day to drop course without a "W" appearing on Transcript
+February 8 Last day to drop full term classes without a “W” appearing on transcript

 These courses are offered for free to MDUSD students through partnerships between MDUSD and its high schools and Diablo Valley College (DVC)